0x1355/honeypot-demo/README.md

 Final project for ChainShort bootcamp Oct 2021 cohort.

-## Demo slides
+## Presentation Decck
-The project presentation slide is in `presentation` directory.
+The project presentation deck is in `presentation` directory.
 It gives an overview about the project.

 ## Honeypot contract